noomdalv/rails_mini_fb/README.md

 Microverse

-This is the 8th and Final Project of the Microverse Technical Curriculum at Microverse - @microverseinc
+This is The 8th and Final Project of the Microverse Technical Curriculum at Microverse - @microverseinc

-    This project consists of building a Facebook clone using Rails 5, the requirements include User [friendships, posts,comments, likes] modules and functionalities.
+    This project consists of building a Facebook clone with minimal features using Rails 5
+## Features of the App
+    User [friendships, posts,comments, likes] modules and functionalities.
     The project was completed using Bootstrap, Devise, RSpec, Omniauth and PostgreSQL.

 ## Languages Used: Ruby, HTML & CSS

-How to install
+## How to install

 1. Open Terminal
 2. git clone https://github.com/noomdalv/rails_final_project.git
 3. cd rails_final_project
-4. Open it in you text editor and you can go through the files
+4. run rails db:migrate
+5. run bundle install
+6. run rails server

-#### Contributors
+## Contributors
 ### sumancrest0001 (https://github.com/sumancrest0001)

 ### noomdalv (https://github.com/noomdalv)